harrison-lab-git/lab-website/content/contact/contact.md

 widget: contact

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 100

-title:
+title: Bautista
 subtitle: Dave

 content: